Group

 Jon Kleen

 Jon is originally from rural Minnesota.
-He earned a PhD studying neuroscience from Dartmouth College along with training in engineering and computer science, and his MD from Dartmouth Medical School.
+He earned a PhD from Dartmouth College studying neuroscience, engineering, and computer science, followed by his MD from Dartmouth Medical School.
 At UCSF, he completed a residency in neurology, clinical fellowship in epilepsy, and postdoctoral training in human neurophysiology research.
 He is both a physician and a scientist in the Department of Neurology, Division of Epilepsy, and UCSF Weill Institute for Neurosciences.

 Da Zhang